 Almost any custom styled Split door can be crafted with wood.
 However, with fiberglass, only pre-existing doors that have a flat spot in the middle (intermediate rail) can be ‘split’.
 Because of this, the handle latch with thumb lever of the bottom leaf in a fiberglass Half Door is placed 3” to 4” lower than a standard size door.
 The standard placement of the door handle/ thumb lever is 36” off the floor.
 In a Fiberglass Dutch Door, it can be 32” to 33” off the floor.

-Slide Bolt (Dutch Bolt) to Secure the Top and Bottom Leaves
+Use a Slide Bolt (Dutch Bolt) to Secure the Top and Bottom Leaves

 The Slide Bolt (also known as Dutch Door Bolt) locks the top and bottom leaves together so they act as a single door.
 The slight looseness in the Slide Bolt may cause the two leaves to rattle.
 There needs to be additional weatherstripping installed on rabbeted edge of top leaf to eliminate the slide bolt rattle.